 Set up/Tear Down

 Lots of help is needed usually an hour before and after an event happens.
-Entrance tables (with tickets, merchandise, buttons, etc.) have to be set up, chairs & tables to be moved/arranged, signs placed, snacks made and then everything must be packed away.
+Before the event, entrance tables (with tickets, merchandise, buttons, etc.) have to be set up, chairs & tables need to be moved/arranged, signs placed, snacks made.
+After, everything must be reversed and packed away.
 If you are committing to an event, please consider being available before and after to cut everyone’s workload.
-Longer shifts are needed to prepare for bigger events (i.e., Sweet indulgence, Kids Days).
+Longer shifts are needed to prepare for bigger events (i.e. Kids Days).
 All hands on deck!

-A reliable and committed team (in each town) is needed for doing inventory, taking payments & orders, balancing cash boxes, transporting and setting up displays and sales.
+A reliable and committed team is needed in each town for keeping inventory, taking payments & orders, balancing cash boxes, transporting and setting up displays, and sales.
 Individuals who are honest and communicate well would be a great fit for this team!